-Plane with 71 aboard crashes near Moscow; no survivors seen

-MOSCOW (AP) — A Russian passenger plane believed to be carrying 71 people crashed Sunday afternoon near Moscow, shortly after takeoff from one of the city’s airports.
-No survivors were immediately reported.
+Russian airliner crashes moments after takeoff, killing 71

+MOSCOW (AP) — A Russian airliner that had just taken off from the country’s second-busiest airport crashed Sunday, killing all 71 people aboard and scattering jagged chunks of wreckage across a snowy field outside Moscow.

+The pilots of the An-148 regional jet did not report any problems before the twin-engine aircraft plunged into the field about 40 kilometers (25 miles) from Domodedovo Airport, authorities said.

-The An-148 regional jet disappeared from radar screens a few minutes after departing from Domodedovo Airport en route to the city of Orsk, some 1,500 kilometers (1,000 miles) southeast of Moscow.
-The plane reportedly belonged to Saratov Airlines, a Russian commercial carrier.
+The Saratov Airlines flight disappeared from radar just minutes after departure for the city of Orsk, some 1,500 kilometers (1,000 miles) to the southeast.

-Plane fragments were found in the Ramenskoye area about 40 kilometers (25 miles) from the airport.
-Footage on state television showed them strewn across a snowy field with no buildings nearby.
-It was unclear if there were any casualties among people on the ground at the crash site.

-Russia’s Investigative Committee said all possible crash causes were being looked into.

 Most Read Stories